 - Most large businesses don’t worry about VAT.
 It’s a bill they have to pay, and it shouldn’t affect their decision-making.
 You’re better off providing an excellent service rather than worrying that you are charging VAT.

 This has been a brief overview of the UK VAT regime.
 Believe me; there are lots of other petit rules, dead ends and blind alleyways in the system.
 I wouldn’t blame you for being confused.

 Happily, you can discuss your VAT concerns with the Team at Enso.
 We do know VAT and can help you understand where you are in the system and to make informed decisions that are right for your business.

 Where required, we’ll help you get registered, and file your VAT returns on time, every time.
-Call my team today on 0161 509 2152 or email me at email@example.com let me unravel your VAT queries.
+Call me today on 07792686479 or email me at email@example.com let me unravel your VAT queries.
 I quite enjoy it, believe it or not!